cap-js-community/odata-v2-adapter/README.md

 The following CDS OData V2 Adapter Proxy specific annotations are supported:

-- `@cov2ap.analytics`: Suppress analytics conversion for the annotated entity type if set to `false`.
+- `@cov2ap.analytics`: Suppress analytics conversion for the annotated entity, if set to `false`.

 ## Logging